Polytechnic University of the Philippines: History

 PUP participated in a successful attempt to set a world record for most organ donation pledges in 2014, a project spearheaded by the Department of Health.
 It broke the record for most organ donation pledges in one hour.
 3,548 people signed up in the span of 30 minutes, beating India's 2,755 pledged organ donors.
 PUP placed third in the "Go Green in the City" contest held at Paris, France in June 2015, representing the Philippines.
 Engineering students John Paul Santos and Christian Santa Romana won the award for their invention, the ELECTRIFILTER (Electricity Generation from Filthy Water).
 It generates electricity from waste water, has the capability to filter and cleanse water and is portable so that it can be delivered to places where clean water and electricity are in short supply.

 In September 2019, multiple bills were filed in the House of Representatives and the Senate to elevate the status of PUP into national polytechnic university.
 The consolidated bill was vetoed by President Rodrigo Duterte in 2019, while another bill was vetoed by President Bongbong Marcos in 2025.

-Of all the state universities and colleges, only the University of the Philippines have a chartered national university status.